Energy Price Cap 2026: Latest Ofgem Rates & History

 Make the most of your energy tariff

-If your home uses electric heating, an electric boiler, or other high-use electrical appliances, it’s worth checking which tariff you are on.
+If your home uses electric heating, an electric boiler, an immersion heater, storage heaters or other high-use electrical appliances, check which tariff you are on.

-If you have an Economy 7 or similar multi-rate tariff, electricity is cheaper during off-peak hours, so shifting usage into those periods can help reduce costs.
-Ofgem also notes that Economy 7 customers are covered by the cap.
+If you have Economy 7 or another multi-rate tariff, electricity is cheaper during off-peak hours.
+Shifting usage into those cheaper periods can reduce costs.

 Compare energy quotes

-Fixed deals have returned to the market for many households, so it may be worth checking whether moving away from your current tariff could save money.
+Fixed deals have returned to the market for many households, so it is worth checking whether moving away from your current tariff could save money.

-The price cap only applies to default tariffs, so some fixed tariffs may be cheaper, depending on your usage and supplier terms.
+The price cap only applies to default tariffs, so some fixed tariffs may be cheaper depending on your usage, region and supplier terms.

 Improve your home’s energy efficiency